No. 11 UCLA beats 'Bama 88-78 in OT to reach Elite Eight - WTMJ

 Singleton was fouled and made two free throws for UCLA, pushing the lead to 65-62 with 4 seconds to go.
 But that still gave the Crimson Tide enough time to find Reese, whose tying 3-pointer splashed just before the buzzer.

+Jaquez curled in a jumper to make it 74-68, then drilled a 3-pointer moments later to make it 77-70.
+Singleton’s free throws made it 79-70 with under a minute to go, and all UCLA (21-9) had to do was put the game away from the foul line.

+“We weren’t good enough to beat them tonight.
+They were better,” Crimson Tide coach Nate Oats said.
+“We had all the momentum going into overtime.
+They could have folded.
+They didn’t.
+They came out and punched us in the mouth.”

-Jules Bernard also scored 17 points, Singleton had 15 and Juzang and Tyger Campbell added 13 apiece as the Bruins gave coach Mick Cronin his first trip to a regional semifinal in 18 years as a college head coach.
+Jules Bernard also scored 17 points, Singleton had 15 and Juzang and Tyger Campbell added 13 apiece for the Bruins, while Jahvon Quinerly scored 20 points and John Petty Jr. had 16 for the Crimson Tide.

 With the sun setting through the clerestory windows of Hinkle Fieldhouse, casting a warm glow on the few thousand fans inside, the school known for its championship pedigree on the gridiron struck the first blow on the hardwood.